SilMOON/silmoon.github.io/_posts/2019-08-02-some-rust-notes.md

 ```rust
 fn returns_summarizable() -> impl Summary {}
 ```
-However, you can only use impl Trait if you’re returning a single type:
+However, we can only use impl Trait if we’re returning a single type.
+We cannot do this:
 ```rust
 fn returns_summarizable() -> impl Summary {
     if condition {